radio-satellites/geoscan-tools/README.md

 This could be telemetry or something unknown right now.
 Rather, we need to cut the sequence out, because with it the JPEG will not decode correctly.

 After this, we just convert everything to hexadecimal, and then write it to a JPEG.

+# C2B

+This super-simple script converts the hexadecimal to binary to be analyzed with different tools.